-(7) Notwithstanding subsection (1)(a), a designated person may verify the identity of a beneficiary under a life assurance policy, in accordance with subsections (2) and, where applicable, (4), after the business relationship concerned has been established, but the designated person shall carry out that verification before-

-- (a) the policy is paid out, or - (b) the beneficiary exercises any other right vested under the policy.

-(8) A designated person who is unable to apply the measures specified in subsection (2) or (4) in relation to a customer, as a result of any failure on the part of the customer to provide the designated person with documents or information required under this section-

-- (a) shall not provide the service or carry out the transaction sought by that customer for so long as the failure remains unrectified, and - (b) shall discontinue the business relationship (if any) with the customer.

-(9) Except as provided by section 34, a designated person who fails to comply with this section commits an offence and is liable-

-- (a) on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months (or both), or - (b) on conviction on indictment, to a fine or imprisonment for a term not exceeding 5 years (or both).

-(10) In this section, "acceptable institution" means a credit institution or financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both) that-

-- (a) carries on business in the State as a designated person, - (b) is situated in another Member State and supervised or monitored for compliance with requirements specified in the Third Money Laundering Directive, in accordance with Section 2 of Chapter V of that Directive, or - (c) is situated in a place designated under section 31 and supervised or monitored in the place for compliance with requirements equivalent to those specified in the Third Money Laundering Directive.

-(11) The Minister may prescribe a class of documents, or a combination of classes of documents, for the purposes of subsection (2)(a)(ii), only if the Minister is satisfied that the class or combination of documents would be adequate to verify the identity of customers of designated persons.

-(12) For the purposes of subsection (2)(a)(ii), the Minister may prescribe different classes of documents, or combinations of classes of documents, for different kinds of designated persons, customers, transactions, services or risks of money laundering or terrorist financing.
+- (7) Notwithstanding subsection (1)(a), a designated person may verify the identity of a beneficiary under a life assurance policy, in accordance with subsections (2) and, where applicable, (4), after the business relationship concerned has been established, but the designated person shall carry out that verification before- - (a) the policy is paid out, or - (b) the beneficiary exercises any other right vested under the policy. - (8) A designated person who is unable to apply the measures specified in subsection (2) or (4) in relation to a customer, as a result of any failure on the part of the customer to provide the designated person with documents or information required under this section- - (a) shall not provide the service or carry out the transaction sought by that customer for so long as the failure remains unrectified, and - (b) shall discontinue the business relationship (if any) with the customer. - (9) Except as provided by section 34, a designated person who fails to comply with this section commits an offence and is liable- - (a) on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months (or both), or - (b) on conviction on indictment, to a fine or imprisonment for a term not exceeding 5 years (or both). - (10) In this section, "acceptable institution" means a credit institution or financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both) that- - (a) carries on business in the State as a designated person, - (b) is situated in another Member State and supervised or monitored for compliance with requirements specified in the Third Money Laundering Directive, in accordance with Section 2 of Chapter V of that Directive, or - (c) is situated in a place designated under section 31 and supervised or monitored in the place for compliance with requirements equivalent to those specified in the Third Money Laundering Directive. - (11) The Minister may prescribe a class of documents, or a combination of classes of documents, for the purposes of subsection (2)(a)(ii), only if the Minister is satisfied that the class or combination of documents would be adequate to verify the identity of customers of designated persons. - (12) For the purposes of subsection (2)(a)(ii), the Minister may prescribe different classes of documents, or combinations of classes of documents, for different kinds of designated persons, customers, transactions, services or risks of money laundering or terrorist financing.

+F7 Substituted (14.06.2013) by Criminal Justice Act 2013 (19/2013), s.
+6, S.I.
+No. 196 of 2013.

 Exemptions from section 33.

-34.- (1) A designated person is not required to apply the measures specified in section 33(2) if the customer or product concerned is a specified customer or specified product, as the case may be.
+34. F8[(1) A designated person is not required to apply the measures specified in section 33(2) if the designated person, having taken such measures as are necessary to establish if the customer is a specified customer or the product is a specified product, is satisfied that-